itenium-be/blog-posts/productivity/2018-08-13-yaml-tutorial.md

 # YAML Ain't Markup Language

-Before we dive into the 'code':
+Before we dive into the "code":

 - Extensions: `.yaml`, `.yml`
 - Indenting with spaces. (no tabs!)